stealth/u2f/README.md

 ```

-If `/dev/hidraw0` is not the right device for you, adjust the device path inside
+If `/dev/hidraw0` is not the right device for you, pass the device path as the
-`pam-enroll`.
-You can also enroll keys via `u2f-enroll` and store the keys
+second argument of `pam-enroll`.
+You can also enroll keys via `u2f-enroll` and
-manually.
+store the keys manually.

 `pam-enroll` stores the key handle along with the public key in `/etc/u2f/keys`: